 There’s always the roasted in the oven version of cooking this spread, but it will lack that smoky flavor.
 It’s not quite the same, but I use it to make large batches to freeze and to indulge over the winter.

-With just 3 simple ingredients you can make this marvelous spread.
+With just 3 simple ingredients you can make this marvelous eggplant salad happen.